ungoogled-software/ungoogled-chromium/BUILDING.md

 Please read the section in the README explaning ungoogled-chromium's design first.

+For other Linux distributions, consider using `LinuxStaticBuilder` in `buildlib.linux`.

 Consult the build instructions on the [Chromium homepage](//www.chromium.org/Home) for platform-specific building information.

 You can use `depot_tools` to setup the Chromium source tree in `build/sandbox` if `buildlib`'s source downloading system does not work on a platform.
 However, please note that this will involve executing Google binaries part of `depot_tools` and will run scripts that can download and run more Google binaries.